 Teach Your Children How to Recognize Abuse

 Secondly, we need to talk about how to talk about the possibility of abuse with our kids.
-Children and teenagers need to know how to recognize abuse and respond in the moment.
+Children and teenagers need to know how to recognize abuse and respond at the moment.
 Children and teens also need to also know who to talk to and how to respond after a crime against their person has occurred.
 My children know that no person is allowed to touch their body without their permission.
 My children also know that if an adult is trying to have a physical or romantic relationship with them before they are 18 years old, said adult is doing something intentionally inappropriate and illegal and can be criminally charged.

 Know The Law and Teach Your Children The Law